TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 | classic_bike  |
 | docked_bike   |

-Trip duration
+*Trip Duration*

-Trips lasting under a minute are likely indicative of system errors or test rides rather than genuine user activity, providing little meaningful insight into user behavior.
+- Trips lasting under a minute are likely indicative of system errors or test rides rather than genuine user activity, providing little meaningful insight into user behavior.

 ```
 Select started_at, ended_at, DATEDIFF(minute, started_at, ended_at) as time_difference